atpons/pulse-ssh/README.md

 pulse-ssh provides with SSH client via Junos Pulse VPN connection.

 # Usage
-`docker-compose up vpn` and you can connect to VPN server, and you can access shell.
+`docker-compose up` and you can connect to VPN server, and you can access shell.

 This container provides with curl and ssh.